vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 getting ready to go out, I saw a weather forecast of a brief burst of rain for the next 30 minutes.
 In light of this, I cancelled my plan to go out and did at-home jogging.

+## 2025-02-04: at-home jogging due to heavy rain

+On 2025-02-04, I did at-home jogging due to heavy rain.

+## 2025-02-05: skipping of jogging due to time constraints

+2025-02-05 was finally a day of decent weather!
+This would have been a good day to do exercise.
+However, I also wanted to make sure I got enough time for shopping, and if I did jogging (at-home or outside) then the post-jogging cooldown period would delay my meal and therefore my outside trips.
+So, I reluctantly skipped jogging.